olalonde/proof-of-assets/README.md

 The message to sign is `blockhash + '|' + message`.
 Where `+` represents
 concatenation.

-The `blockhash` represents the latest block hash (with at least 6 confirmations) of the `currency`'s blockchain.
+`blockhash` represents the latest block hash (with at least 6 confirmations) of the `currency`'s blockchain.

 This block hash can be used by verifiers to determine how long ago the PoA was produced.
-A PoA that was produced a long time ago could indicate that an operator lost the keys to its cold wallet for example.
+A PoA that was produced a long time ago could indicate that an operator lost the keys of its cold wallet for example.

 Verifiers should issue warnings if a PoA is more than X (to be determined) days old or if the blockhash was omitted.

+`message` is an arbitrary message ([Proof of Solvency][pos] requires it to be the domain for which the proof is valid).

 ### Serialized data formats (draft)